 You may start this exercise without the resistance band initially and progress it with a resistance band.
 Double up a resistance band and step into it, so it’s wrapped around your toes.
 Keep your legs shoulder-width apart and sink into a half squat.
 Sidewalk to the left for a couple of steps, then change direction.
 You may try this exercise for 3 to for sets.

 3- Single leg squat

 Stand on the step with arms extended out in front.
-Balance on one leg with opposite leg relaxed next to the steps toes upward.
+The balance on one leg with the opposite leg relaxed next to the steps toes upward.
 Squat down as far as possible while keeping the other foot off of the floor.
-Raise body back up to original position.
+Raise the body back up to the original position.
 You may try this exercise for 3 sets of 10 repetitions and switch leg.
 While doing this exercise focus on your balance and avoid knee valgus movement > < (moving inward).

 Want to get in touch with our team of a therapist or you are looking for some advice?
 Simply fill in your details below & we get in touch with you shortly.